Bloom, Benjamin (1913-1999).

 Gagne, Robert (1916 - 2002)

 A behaviourist psychologist whose work established the concept of staged ‘hierarchies of learning’, an idea that underpins the many mathematics and other published ‘schemes’ used in primary schools.

 Italian educator who believed that ‘play is the child’s work’ and that a sequence of child development could be structured through a series of planned play activities using specific equipment.
 Particularly influential in nursery education within the independent sector.

 Piaget, Jean (1896 - 1980)

-Swiss psychologist who, through his studies of child development, identified four `stages': sensori-motor, pre-operational, concrete operations and formal operations through which children pass in a developmental process as they adapt to and assimilate their environment.
-His work was interpreted as legitimating the `child-centred' ideas which were very influential in primary education in the late 1960s and 1970s.
-The most influential `constructivist' psychologist.
+Swiss psychologist who, through his studies of child development, identified four ‘stages’: sensorimotor, pre-operational, concrete operations and formal operations through which children pass in a developmental process as they adapt to and assimilate their environment.
+His work was interpreted as legitimating the ‘child-centred’ ideas which were very influential in primary education in the late 1960s and 1970s.
+He is often considered to be the most influential ‘constructivist’ psychologist.